 With the barrel adjuster you either put extra tension on the brake cable or release it.
-By rotation the the barrel adjuster outwards (counterclockwise) it effectively lengthens the brake housing while the inner cable obviously stays the same.
+By rotating the barrel adjuster outwards (counterclockwise) it effectively lengthens the brake housing while the inner cable obviously stays the same.
 This puts extra tension on the cable which will cause the brake arms to move closer to the rim.

-I either not use the barrel adjuster or use it for minor fine-tuning.
+I either do not use the barrel adjuster or use it for minor fine-tuning.
 I also don’t use the barrel adjuster for cosmetic reasons, because an adjuster which is extended for half an inch is ugly if you ask me.
-As are asymmetric barrel adjuster (one extended significantly more than the other).
+As are asymmetric barrel adjusters (one extended significantly more than the other).
 But that’s me.

 Step 2.
 Tightening the brake cable

 With the barrel adjuster reset, it’s now time to put extra tension on the brake cable.
 Loosen the nut at the brake arm, press the brake arms inward until the brake pads connect with the rim, pull the brake cable tight and release tension until about 5mm. is pulled back.

 This leaves roughly a bit over 2mm. of travel on either side of the brake pads, provided they have been installed correctly.

 Step 3.
 Adjusting the brake arm springs